60xpwn/Meoji-Bot/README.md

 At this stage, the bot has no functionality, and the bot will need to be configured strictly by whoever invited the bot.

-After the mentioned user uses `!!configure`, the bot will walk them through the setup process.
+After the mentioned user uses the `!!configure` command, the bot will walk them through the setup process.

 ```
 SETUP_MESSAGE1 = "The !!configure command can only be used by whoever invited me."